ahtif/Monopoly-Game/Worksheet1/Group17-questions.md

 ---

-**Q3:** Which of the following is not the important aspects of a consultancy contract?
+**Q3:** Which of the following is not the important aspect of a consultancy contract?

 1. Liability
 2. Details of the members in the consultancy team